souvikhaldar/huntsman/README.md

 [Youtube link for the video demonstration](https://youtu.be/eE0k0GVZXyc)

 # Keylogger
 A keylogger can log the keystrokes made by a user ,typically on a website.
-The logged keystrokes most of times are crucial credentials of the users.
+The logged keystrokes most of the times are crucial credentials of the users.
 Hackers use Credential Harvester (like keylogger) to steal your credentials.
 Huntsman is the tool that contains a keylogger as well.
 Eg. `huntsman keylogger -w localhost:8192 -l 8192`

+This video is the demonstration for using huntsman as a keylogger.
+[Link to youtube video](https://youtu.be/BoPICq1MVhA)